kilianglas/algorand-starter-kit/contracts/README.md

 ``` bash
 goal account list
 ```
-After the app has been deployed, you can get information about the app by running (replace <APP_ID> by the correct app id, e.g. 1 for the output depicted above):
+After the app has been deployed, you can get information about the app by running (replace <APP_ID> by the correct app ID, e.g. 1 for the output depicted above):

 ``` bash
 goal app info --app-id <APP_ID>
 ```
-You can read the global state of the app using goal, as well:
+You can read the global state of the app using goal as well:

 ``` bash
 goal app read --app-id <APP_ID> --global